yyj20251029/ELEN-6885-Project/README.md

 - Train and tested on macOS (Apple Silicon), and used Visual Studio Code.

 ## Setup the environments:
+- change directory to file "cityflow_single_intersection"
-run the following code in terminal:
+- run the following code in terminal:
 ### Create and activate conda environment
 conda create -n cityflow310 python=3.10 -y
 conda activate cityflow310